Types of Mobile Testing

 - API/Server performance: Speed and formation of data transfer from back-end to front-end

 - Recovery capabilities: Built-in backup and recovery functions that can save or recover user data in the event of data loss.

 Needless to say, security testing is imperative to the success of an app.
 Since almost every app requires some kind of personal information to run, tests must be conducted to fortify them, in order to provide confidentiality of data.
 QAs must thoroughly check that the application is able to defend its users from having their information leaked or hacked in.
 This is especially true of financial apps.

 The aforementioned mobile testing types must be incorporated into every app testing plan in order to ensure the release of a robust, user-friendly app with the highest chance of success.
 Bear in mind, however, that all mobile app testing types must be executed on real devices.
-Whether manual or automated app testing, the involvement of real devices, and operating systems is non-negotiable.
+Whether manual or automated app testing, the involvement of real devices and operating systems is non-negotiable.
 There simply is no other way to guarantee real-world success without testing in real user conditions.